ttyS0/kubernetes/README.md

 For the auth secret, save to a file named `registry.htpasswd`, and create a secret via `kubectl create secret generic registry-auth --from-file=registry.htpasswd`.

+The images directory has Docker configs for images being stored in the private repository.